Current Board Minutes

 - Proceeded, at the direction of the board, with one foreclosure.

 - Chelan County owns a Ponderosa lot and has not paid the assessments.
-They plan to auction the property by about September 1, 2009.
+They have committed to auction the property by about July 1, 2009.

 Support to the Board of Directors

-- For real estate issues – worked on three (3) issues
+- For real estate issues – worked on two property line issues

 - Financial reports and issues